Corryocactus: Taxonomy

-Corryocactus is a genus of cacti.
+The genus was described in 1920 by American botanists Nathaniel Lord Britton and Joseph Nelson Rose in their publication The Cactaceae.
+The name Corryocactus honors Thomas Avery Corry (1862–1942), an engineer for the Peruvian railway company Ferrocarril del Sur, whose work on the newly laid railway line led to the discovery of the first three known species.
 The genus was formerly placed in the tribe Notocacteae.
 It has also been placed in the tribe Echinocereeae.
 A 2011 molecular phylogenetic study excluded the genus from the "core" Echinocereeae, commenting that it lay "outside of a well-supported larger clade in our analysis".